 Are there courses that can count toward both honors requirements and major requirements?
 Many Honors Program requirements help students incorporate their degree interests into the program.
 Interdisciplinary team-taught honors courses often fulfill both an honors course requirement and a major requirement.
-These dual field courses give each student the opportunity to satisfy her honors requirements and sometimes a major requirement.
+These dual field courses give each student the opportunity to satisfy honors requirements and sometimes a major requirement.
 In addition, an honors-directed independent study can often be used to satisfy a major elective requirement, and a senior honors thesis will usually satisfy major requirements.
-If a student wishes to take honors courses that will satisfy both the honors requirements and her degree-seeking department’s requirements, she will need to consult with her advisor to confirm that the courses will meet both requirements before she enrolls.
+If a student wishes to take honors courses that will satisfy both the honors requirements and the degree-seeking department’s requirements, they will need to consult with their advisor to confirm that the courses will meet both requirements before enrolling.

 Can two additional honors courses be taken at any time during the four years of undergraduate work?
 Yes, two additional honors courses can be taken at any time over a four-year undergraduate period at Converse.
 We advise you to speak with your advisor and create a four year plan of coursework as soon as possible.
 It is extremely important that you understand what it will take both inside and outside of the classroom to complete a degree while participating in the Nisbet Honors Program.

 How can the honors courses be worked around a double major and minor?
 The Honors Program requirements have been designed to help you fulfill both General Education and major requirements.
 Depending on the course offerings and majors, various interdisciplinary honors courses may allow you to study how dual majors coincide with each other.
 Doing either an honors directed independent study or a senior honors thesis may allow you to combine topics across your majors and/or minor, a kind of interdisciplinary study which you would not usually gain from most major courses.